+Note from author:**

 I bought a 16 ounce box claiming 360 loads, but am not getting that many washes.
 What am I doing wrong?

 Absolutely nothing.
 What’s wrong is merely the claim.
 Retailers will sometimes overstate or exaggerate reasonable expectations in order to appear as if a better value than competitors.
 The problem is NOT YOU – it’s just various marketing tactics.
 Believe me, I’ve seen far greater exaggerations.
 I reference and picture one directly above that I found very recently.
 Geesh…It’s twice as bad as this claim.
 Guess some sellers are getting even more aggressive.
 Remember they are COMPETITORS for your money.
 All want to appear to be a better deal.
-Expect approx. 10 loads per ounce – regardless of brand – and you’ll have more realistic expectations to start with, regardless of whatever “claims” they make.
+Expect approx. 10 loads per ounce – regardless of brand – and you’ll have far more realistic expectations to start with, regardless of whatever “claims” they make.
 Think for yourself and do you own math.
 See the “12 Tips” for buying soap nuts for more on this issue. – The “#1 Tip” is to “Buy by Weight”.

 When you buy almost anything, how do you quantify what you’re buying?
 Most smart shoppers will seek the lowest common denominator that is NOT subjective.
 When buying frozen or canned foods, you don’t rely solely upon the number of stated “servings”.
 Right?
 (Wow, I sure couldn’t do that in my house!
 I’ll usually eat two or three “servings” myself.)
 There’s no difference here.
 We usually use the “servings” as a guide for nutritional analysis.
 It may state “X number of servings”, and then we look at the number of units per serving (usually the ounces or grams).
 Only then can we calculate and compare the nutritional values – and costs – per unit with other brands – NOT what someone else arbitrarily thinks is an average serving size.
 This is pure common sense.
 So much so, that for costs, most major stores due the math for us.
 Those little “cost per X” hang-tags are great time savers.
 The critical number is always the non-subjective measurement.
 Typically it’s - the weight.